shubham-sharma25/Namaste-react/Episode 5 Lets get hooked/notes.md

 State

-Why we need state ?
+Why we need state ? when to use state and when to use normal JS varaible

-React automatically updates the UI (re-renders) when the data is changed.
-For this feature , react provides a special variable called as state which can be achieved in normal JS variable.
+When we have a data in our component which needs to be updated by any user action then, If we use normal JS variable to store that data , then after user action, the variable gets updated but the component doesnt re-render and UI still shows old data
+Therefore React gave state variable for such dynamic data When we update a state variable then react automatically re-renders are component and UI displays the updated data -the whole component gets re-render but only the changed part of component will be repainted on the UI

+When NOT to use state ?
+-We shouldnt use state when data is static or doesnt changes in the component

 How to use state in react component ?